top of page

 Wildlife-Focused Travel

-• Safaris: Travel to observe animals in their natural habitats, such as the Great Migration in Kenya.
+• Safaris: Travel to observe animals in their natural habitats (think: the Great Migration in Kenya, or polar bears in Churchill, penguins in Antarctica, or the finches in the Galapagos).

 • Birdwatching (Birding): A dedicated pursuit of observing birds in various locations, often led by knowledgeable guides.